MGNG13/PRGRMLANGUAG/Apollo - Mathematical Programming Language/README.md

-# Apollo ~ Mathematical Programming Language.
+# Apollo ~ Mathematical Interpreted Language.

-Be happy.
+Be happy and make mathematics.